Skip to main content

 But individuals and sole traders also need to send confidential information - whether it's financial documents, ID, or personal medical details.

-I've heard the same thing from countless advisers and small business owners: “I know I should protect emails, but the options seem too complicated or expensive.”
+The same concern comes up often from advisers and small business owners: secure email sounds necessary, but the options feel too complicated or expensive.

 That's exactly why we launched our Mailock Free plan.